flaviostutz/fess/README.md

 ![docker stats](/screen1.png?raw=true "docker stats")

 Observe that only worker2 and Elasticsearch instances are using considerable CPU.
-All other FESS instances are free to handle user queries.
+All other FESS instances are free to handle user queries (maybe you would need more Elasticsearch instances in a real production deployment).

 # More information